Polyatomic ion: Zwitterion and polycharged polyatomic ions

 Many polyatomic molecules can carry spatially separated charges, forming polycharged polyatomic ions.
 An important case of these compounds are zwitterions, which are neutral compounds but have opposing formal charges within the same molecule.
 A typical example are amino acids, which carry both charged amino and carboxyl groups.
 These charges can influence the chemical and physical properties of substances.

 Many zwitterions exhibit tautomerism with a "parent" molecule without formal charges.
 For example, glycine reversibly converts between the parent molecule and a zwitterionic form by transfer of a labile hydrogen atom between the protonated amino group and carboxylate group.
 By contrast, trimethylglycine has three non-labile methyl groups, making quaternary ammonium, so it does not interconvert with the non-zwitterionic isomer (a dimethylglycine ester).
 These non-tautomeric zwitterions are called betaines.

-Applications

-Polyatomic ion structure may influence thin film growth.
-Analyses of polyatomic ion composition is key point in mass-spectrometry.